 These sites are related to radio.
-Suggestions: Twitter of email@example.com.
+Suggestions: Twitter or firstname.lastname@example.org.

 - Community Radio Station Board – Don’t let the sparse design fool you: they try to collect as much internet radio streams as possible.
 The amount of stream links is impressive.
 You can search for genres, countries, languages and codecs.